Location Configuration

 Warning

-Please be aware that using more than one unique VBR host in location profiles is not supported and may cause synchronization issues between k10 and VBR.
+Please be aware that using more than one unique VBR host in location profiles is not supported and may cause synchronization issues between Veeam Kasten and VBR.
 You can create as many location profiles as you need, but they should use the same server.
 If you try to save a host which is not used in other profiles you will get a warning, it's possible to proceed, but you should use this option only for temporary product reconfiguration cases.

 Provide access credentials in the Username and Password fields.